-40. Regulation (EU) No 2017/625 obliges competent authorities to establish procedures for food business operators to follow when applying for approval under Regulation (EC) No 853/2004 to which both Regulation (EC) No 852/2004 and Regulation (EC) No 853/2004 apply.

-- 41. Article 6(2) of Regulation (EC) No 852/2004 requires food business operators (FBO) to notify the CA "of each establishment under its control that carries out any of the stages of production, processing and distribution of food, with a view to the registration of each such establishment" and Article 6(3) of the same regulation states that "food business operators shall ensure that establishments are approved by the CA, following at least one on-site visit, when approval is required." - 42.
-This places the legal onus on the FBO to make sure that establishments which are subject to approval under Regulation (EC) No 853/2004 are approved by the CA before they commence trading. - 43.
+- 33.32.
+Regulation (EC) No 882/2004 obliges competent authorities to establish procedures for food business operators to follow when applying for approval under Regulation (EC) No 853/2004 to which both Regulation (EC) No 852/2004 and Regulation (EC) No 853/2004 apply. - 34.33.
+Article 6(2) of Regulation (EC) No 852/2004 requires food business operators (FBO) to notify the CA "of each establishment under its control that carries out any of the stages of production, processing and distribution of food, with a view to the registration of each such establishment" and Article 6(3) of the same regulation states that "food business operators shall ensure that establishments are approved by the CA, following at least one on-site visit, when approval is required." - 35.34.
+This places the legal onus on the FBO to make sure that establishments which are subject to approval under Regulation (EC) No 853/2004 are approved by the CA before they commence trading. - 36.35.
 An "establishment" is any unit of a food business and denotes both premises and the manner in which those premises are being used by the food business operator.

 The approval of an "establishment" applies to both the "premises" and the business operating at the premises and, therefore, it is the enterprise that must be approved.

-44. To gain and retain approval, the FBO must meet all the requirements of the EC Food Hygiene Regulations1 and other relevant legislation as required for the type of establishment.
+37.36.
+To gain and retain approval, the FBO must meet all the requirements of the EC Food Hygiene Regulations9 and other relevant legislation as required for the type of establishment.
 These particularly include (but this is not intended as a definitive list):

-• Regulation (EC) No 2073/2005 - Microbiological Criteria for Foodstuffs:

-Microbiological criteria are set for products of animal origin including carcases of cattle, sheep, pigs, goats and horses, broiler chickens and turkeys, and for minced meat, meat products, and meat preparations.
+- Regulation (EC) No 2073/200510 Microbiological Criteria for Foodstuffs: Microbiological criteria are set for products of animal origin including carcases of cattle, sheep, pigs, goats and horses, broiler chickens and turkeys, and for minced meat, meat products, and meat preparations. - Commission Regulation (EC) No 2074/2005 11 laying down implementing measures for certain products under 853/2004 and for the organisation of official controls under 854/2004 and 882/2004, derogating from 852/2004 and amends 853/2004 and 854/2004:

-- Commission Regulation (EC) No 2074/2005 laying down implementing measures for certain products under 853/2004 and for the organisation of official controls under 854/2004 and 2017/625, derogating from 852/2004 and amends 853/2004: This provides the implementing measures for certain food business obligations and food products included in the hygiene package. - Regulation (EC) 1099/2009 "The Protection of Animals at the time of Killing" (PATOK) and domestic implementing legislation the Welfare of Animals at the Time of Killing Regulations (WATOK) which provide the welfare requirements for animals in slaughterhouses. - The Food Hygiene Regulations: give effect to the provisions of the EC Food Hygiene Regulations and the implementing and transitional measures (including the EU Microbiological Criteria Regulation). - Regulation (EC) No 1069/2009 Animal By-Product Controls: Laying down health rules concerning animal by-products not intended for human consumption.

-- National legislation is provided by a Statutory Instrument (SI) in England and Wales and the equivalent in Northern Ireland.
+This provides the implementing measures for certain food business obligations and food products included in the hygiene package.

+- Regulation (EC) 1099/200912 "The Protection of Animals at the time of Killing" (PATOK), came into force on the 1st January 2013. and domestic implementing legislation the Welfare of Animals at the Time of Killing Regulations (WATOK)13 which provide the welfare requirements for animals in slaughterhouses In Scotland there are domestic implementing regulations; The Welfare of Animals at the time of Killing (Scotland) Regulations 2012.
+(WATOK).
+In Wales and Northern Ireland similar domestic regulations came into force in 2014.
+The Regulations are expected to come into force in England in 2015. - The Food Hygiene Regulations 200614 as amended: Came into force on 11 January 2006 and gave give effect to the provisions of the EC Food Hygiene Regulations and the implementing and transitional measures (including the EU Microbiological Criteria Regulation). - Regulation (EC) No 1069/200915 Animal By-Product Controls: Laying down health rules concerning animal by-products not intended for human consumption. - National legislation is provided by a Statutory Instrument (SI) in England and Wales and the equivalent in Scotland and Northern Ireland.